kjkoster/stability-preserving-pid-autotuner/readme.md

 operate under what is likely a suboptimal set of parameters.
 This makes tuning of PID controllers ripe for automation.

-There is another reason for continuous tuning.
+There is another reason to look into automated tuning.
+A PID controller with a fixed set of parameters is not equipped to adapt to change in the plant's behaviour.
 As a system ages, its behaviour may change over time.
 Materials wear and components may be swapped out for equivalent, but not identical, replacements.
-In an ideal world, all PID controllers on systems would be periodically re-tuned to compensate for changes in response of systems.
+In an ideal world, all PID controllers on systems would be periodically re-tuned to compensate for such changes.
 If not periodically, then at least they should be retuned whenever components are replaced.
 In practice this rarely happens.
 Even the initial tuning is often done quickly and conservatively.

-A PID controller with a fixed set of parameters is not equipped to adapt to change in the plant's behaviour.
+Reinforcement learning agents do not tire or get bored.
+They will follow subtle changes in plant response.
+Specifically in an environment where energy conservation is important, well tuned PID controllers can help eek out the last few drops of performance.

 This project explores a safe, stability-preserving, Reinforcement Learning (RL) based automatic PID controller tuning mechanism.
 The work of this project is